How to Bypass Cloudflare in 2024: The 9 Best Methods

 Click to open the image in full screen

 Wow!
-So it appears that Cloudflare uses a string-concealing obfuscation mechanism.
+It appears that Cloudflare uses a string-concealing obfuscation mechanism.
 By running the function and replacing its calls with its return values, we can simplify the bottom two lines in the above screenshot to this:

 Example